-After leaving the teaching profession, he served one year as President of the Board of Education When in 1918 it became necessary to build the Thistlewood school building and because of legal limitations on the bonding power of the district not enough money could be raised for the work, he came forward with a plan to increase the revenue by issuing "Child Welfare" bonds backed only by the good faith of the community.
-Several thousand dollars were raised in this way and every bond was paid off in due time.
-The building was erected by W. Brelsford contractor, but when the Holidays came school was dismissed because no adequate heating system had been provided.
+After leaving the teaching profession, he served one year as President of the Board of Education 1918 it became necessary to build the Thistlewood building and because of legal limitations on the bonding power of the district not enough money could be raised for work, he came forward with a plan to increase revenue by issuing "Child Welfare" bonds backed only by the good faith of the community.
+Several thousand lars were raised in this way and every bond was The building was erected by W. Brelsford in due time contractor, but when the Holidays came school was dismissed because no adequate heating system had been provided.
 Again he presented a plan by which \$6,000 was raised in a day and a heating plant installed within a fortnight.